Hacettepe-University-CMP681-2020-Spring/ir-project-recipy/README.md

 ## Database Configuration (If you want to use your own database)
 1. Download and install [PostgreSQL 12](https://www.postgresql.org/download/) on your machine.
-2. Create and empty database on the PostgreSQL.
+2. Create an empty database on the PostgreSQL.
 3. Set the database credential related settings under `recipy/recipy/settings.py` file.
     ```python
    DATABASES = {